CarbideStack/runas/README.md

 chmod 0644 /etc/runas.env
 ```

-Failure to read the file, or unsafe ownership or permissions, prevents the
+If the file cannot be read or has unsafe ownership or permissions, `runas`
-command from being launched.
+prints a warning to standard error, ignores the file, and continues launching
+the command.
+Malformed individual entries are skipped.

 ## PAM specifics